adjust/dev-docs/docs/web/index.md

 </script>
 ```

-### Using NPM
+### Using npm

-The Adjust SDK is also available on [NPM](https://www.npmjs.com/package/@adjustcom/adjust-web-sdk).
+The Adjust SDK is also available on [npm](https://www.npmjs.com/package/@adjustcom/adjust-web-sdk).
 To add the package to your project, use your preferred package manager:

 ::::{tab-set}
 :::{tab-item} npm